Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 Rinter suggested that NAI's token banning may be a useful way of avoiding certain outputs without significantly hampering the AI's ability to use common tokens.
 This is due to multi-token banning.

 Multi-token banning involves banning only instances where tokens are conntected togther directly.
 For example, if a user wanted to ban possible instances of ` human female`, regular token bans could massively affect outputs due to how common those words are.
 Instead, by doing a multi-token ban of ` human female`, your ban will only impact cases of those tokens being connected together, making you avoid banning use of ` human` or ` female` entirely.
 To clarify--the AI in that case will output ` human`, but once it does, it will look for any other token besides ` female`.

+### 3.3 AI Modules (Prefixes)

+AI Modules are a new feature in NAI, which have been described as a "micro finetune" to influence the AI in certain directions.

 ---